abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 ## Creating the Application

-> I will use the ABP version 6.0 for this article.
+> I will use ABP version 6.0 for this article.
 I am using the 6.0.0-rc.4 version since the stable version hasn't been published at the time I am writing this article.
 If it is released while you're reading this, do not specify the `--version` and `--preview` parameters in the following commands.

 Install the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) if you haven't installed it yet: